 Financing: General Fund, HOME funds Time Frame: Ensure informational materials on all homebuyer resources are on the City's website and available at public counters by June 2024.
-Update materials annually, or as new information is provided by the County, and send out targeted promotion at least every other year.
-Implementation Responsibility: Fresno County Public Works and City of Kerman Community Development Department Quantified Objective: Connect 10 prospective homebuyers with the County program to facilitate housing mobility opportunities in the city.
+Update materials annually, or as new information is provided by the County, and send out targeted promotion at least every other year with the goal of reaching at least 500 households each instance of outreach, plus additional outreach on the east side of the city in the alternate years with the goal of reaching an additional 200 households.
+Implementation Responsibility: Fresno County Public Works and City of Kerman Community Development Department Quantified Objective: Connect Encourage 10 prospective homebuyers' applications with to the County program through outreach to facilitate housing mobility opportunities in the city.
 Relevant Policies: Policy 2.8

-Program 27: Energy Conservation
+Program 287: Energy Conservation